Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Prompts

 \subsubsection{Planning Tasks: Q2 Evaluation}

-For Q2-type planning tasks, we follow a two-stage procedure: first, extracting the next actionable step from the model response in a structured robotic action format (Figure~\ref{prompt:q2_action_extraction}), and second, quantitatively scoring the extracted step against the ground truth using strict skill, object, and parameter evaluation criteria (Figure~\ref{prompt:q2_scoring}).
+For Q2-type planning tasks, we follow a two-stage procedure: first, extracting the next actionable step from the model response in a structured robotic action format (Fig.~\ref{prompt:q2_action_extraction}), and second, quantitatively scoring the extracted step against the ground truth using strict skill, object, and parameter evaluation criteria (Fig.~\ref{prompt:q2_scoring}).